Oshkosh wins $6.75 billion deal to replace U.S. Army, Marine Humvees

-Oshkosh beat out a team made up of Lockheed Martin Corp and Britain's BAE Systems Plc, as well as AM General, a privately held company that built the original Humvees, the Army said in a statement.
+Oshkosh beat out a team made up of Lockheed Martin Corp (LMT.N) and Britain's BAE Systems Plc (BAES.L), as well as AM General, a privately held company that built the original Humvees, the Army said in a statement.

 The two military services plan to replace a total of 55,000 vehicles over time, which could drive the value of the contract win to over $30 billion.